absolute-quantum/cats-blender-plugin/README.md

 ## Roadmap
- - MOAR Updates on the armature code
+ - MOAR updates on the armature code
  - Texture translation should have an option to rename the filename also
  - Automatic lower lid creation for eye tracking
- - Manual bone selection for root bones
+ - Manual bone selection button for root bones

 ## Feedback